Introduction

 +-------------------+

-Next, we should get the list of users and their passwords:
+Next, you should get the list of users and their passwords:

 mysql> SELECT Host, User, Password FROM mysql.user;